RushikeshNaidu/Machine-Estimation-of-Exposure---Massdep/README.md

 3. Random Forest
 4. XG Boost

-Documentign only logistic regression and naive bayes as the two algorithms gave the best results along with time efficiency.
+Documenting only logistic regression and naive bayes as the two algorithms gave the best results along with time efficiency.

 ## 7. Results